Summary

 Example 2

 First construct a global grid parametrization in form of a vector holding the coordinates of all Lagrange points, then locally build the corresponding geometry.
-Note, the example uses a global basis from dune-functions, but it can be implemented also low-level
+Note that the example uses a global basis from dune-functions, but it can be implemented also low-level

 // construct a base grid e.g. with piecewise flat elements